 Assessment is an ongoing process; it begins during this stage, but is a continuous conversation as the initiative grows and improves.
-See the Needs Assessment Toolkit on School Health Works for more in-depth resources.

-Step 1: Develop an Assessment Plan
+Develop an Assessment Plan

 Ideally, the assessment is overseen by a small workgroup of the major collaborative partners who have the resources and authority to support both the assessment itself and implementation of the recommendations.